 At NetMatch, I started out as web developer and eventually became a systems administrator.
 Or well, they called my job 'internet architect', because I was playing sysadmin, developer, project manager, architect, and some other roles at the same time (the projects back then were small).
 I was actually quite good at my job, and I had a lot of fun.
 The company grew a lot, and by 2010 they had over 50 employees in two countries.
 Eventually, with a lot of support by my employer, after a few years of studying I earned a bachelor's degree in computer sciences.
 In the meanwhile I had also taken on a job as a voluntary police officer, patrolling the streets one day a week.

-And besides all that, I still really love working in IT, building cool applications, solving difficult questions, and the strive for perfection.
+After working on the streets as a police officer, I'm now doing IT for a government agency in the Caribbean.
+Besides that, I'm still doing some freelance IT-projects here and there that make me happy.
+I still like building cool applications, solving difficult questions, and the strive for perfection.
 But now, I get to choose what I want to spend my energy on and I get the best of both worlds!

-Besides working, I'm enjoying my polyamorous lifestyle, I love running, doing jiu-jitsu, hiking, gaming, tinkering with computers, reading books and studying!
+Besides working, I'm enjoying my Caribbean life; I love running, doing jiu-jitsu and aikido, hiking, gaming, tinkering with computers, reading books and studying!
 And no, there's not enough time to do everything, so I just have to make choices.
-(See the books page for recommendations!)

 The fact that I'm enjoying my life doesn't mean I don't get my share of problems and challenges, but hey, if life gives you lemons, make lemonade.
 I consider myself a spiritual person with buddhist views, which puts stuff into perspective.